Camillo - Champion Lakes

 AreaSearch assessment of residential development activity positions Camillo - Champion Lakes among the top 25% of areas assessed nationwide

-Camillo - Champion Lakes has seen approximately 107 new homes approved annually over the past five financial years, totalling 539 homes.
-By June 26th, 2026, 91 approvals have been recorded.
-On average, 1.6 new residents arrive per year for each new home built between FY-21 and FY-25, indicating a balanced supply and demand creating stable market conditions.
-The average construction cost of new homes is $238,000, aligning with regional patterns.
+Camillo - Champion Lakes saw around 107 new homes approved annually over the past five financial years, totalling 539 homes.
+By June 26th, 96 approvals had been recorded in FY-26.
+On average, 1.6 new residents arrived per year for each new home between FY-21 and FY-25, indicating balanced supply and demand with stable market conditions.
+The average construction cost of new homes was $238,000, aligning with regional patterns.

-In the current financial year, $3.9 million in commercial development approvals have been recorded, reflecting the area's predominantly residential nature.
-Compared to Greater Perth, Camillo - Champion Lakes exhibits 58.0% higher development activity per person, offering buyers greater choice and demonstrating strong developer confidence in the location.
-New developments consist of 87.0% detached dwellings and 13.0% medium and high-density housing, preserving the area's low density nature while attracting space-seeking buyers with an average of around 52 people per dwelling approval.
-According to AreaSearch's latest quarterly estimate, Camillo - Champion Lakes is expected to grow by 949 residents through to 2041.
-At current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting growth beyond current population projections.
+This financial year, $3.9 million in commercial development approvals were recorded, reflecting the area's predominantly residential nature.
+Compared to Greater Perth, Camillo - Champion Lakes showed 58.0% higher development activity per person as of FY-26, offering buyers more choice and suggesting strong developer confidence.
+New developments consisted of 87.0% detached dwellings and 13.0% medium and high-density housing, preserving the area's low density nature and attracting space-seeking buyers with around 52 people per dwelling approval.
+According to AreaSearch's latest quarterly estimate, Camillo - Champion Lakes is expected to grow by 1,228 residents through to 2041.
+Given current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development